Skip to content

 xchange commands should be ran in the working directory of your Connector project or with the --connector-path option supplied.

 This example will create a new module named App, and populate settings.json, which once again will be used to display the name and description to the user on the platform.
-From here you can relate data objects to it.
+You can now begin creating objects and associated actions, the meat of connector development.
+If you use the optional --add-health-checks the command will also create optional files designed as examples that do not need an API connection that can compile and run immediately out of the box.